14 March 2018

 Often a solitary creature, October and November sees the polar bears head back to the ice in their hundreds, after the summer thaw.
 Huge buggies transport visitors across the snow, so you can hop into your giant (and safe!) buggy and watch these incredible creatures as they amble by in the wild.

 Always wanted to see these gentle grey giants in the wild?
 Head to Botswana’s Chobe National Park.

 This enormous, 11,700 sq km park is home to an estimated 120,000 elephants, the largest concentration of elephants in Africa.
 Herds can number into the hundreds so you should spot a few on a game drive!

 Established in 1968, Chobe National Park is Botswana’s third largest conservation area, and you’ll find woodland, swamps and the Chobe River inside the park.
 As well as watching the elephants play, drink and bathe, you’ll come across many other animals.
 Keep your cameras ready for giraffes, monkeys, warthogs, hippos, lions and many more wild beasts!

 Blue-footed booby, Galápagos tortoise, iguanas and more on the Galápagos Islands

-On your trip,watch blue-footed, red-footed and masked boobies on Punta Pit.
-Keep an eye out for Galápagos fur seals on Puerto Egas and the adorable Galápagos penguins Bartolome Island.
-Spot flamingos feeding from the ponds on Isla Santa Cruz.
+On your trip, watch blue-footed, red-footed and masked boobies on Punta Pit.
+Keep an eye out for Galápagos fur seals on Puerto Egas and the adorable Galápagos penguins Bartolome Island, and spot flamingos feeding from the ponds on Isla Santa Cruz.

-And, don’t miss the trip to the National Park Service tortoise breeding center on Isla Santa Cruz.
+Don’t miss the trip to the National Park Service tortoise breeding centre on Isla Santa Cruz.
 You can gaze at the beautiful giant tortoises and walk through the fascinating Charles Darwin Research Station.